PDOK/mapserver-docker/README.md

 ### service

-The service stage copies the Mapserver application, build in the first stage the service stage, and configures Lighttpd & the epsg file.
+The service stage copies the Mapserver application, build in the first stage to the service stage, and configures Lighttpd

 ## Usage